IntelligentRoboticsLabs/ir_robots/README.md

 # Run Navigation in ROS 2

-You can use [Nav2] using Tiago in the selected world:
+You can use [Nav2] using robot in the selected world in your `config/params.yaml`:

 ```bash
 source install/setup.sh